 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Editor-in-Chief, Prof. Graeme Batten, as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Journal of Near Infrared Spectroscopy editorial office as follows: